Get More ROI From Your Corporate Website

-Your corporate website should build your reputation, your business and value for your company.
+Your website should build your reputation, your business and value for your organization.
 Are you making the most of the opportunity?
 How can it work harder for you?

 You need the basics, certainly.
 Master the building blocks and ensure the messages are clear and concise.
+Be sure it is well-written.
 And, no matter what you are talking about, it needs to be true.
-A company’s reputation lives with its customers, employees and peers.
-Your actions and communications influence, they control it.
+A company’s reputation lives with its customers, employees, and peers.
 If you don’t provide information to shape opinions, others will certainly fill the void for you.
-The activity might be on social media, but those posts lead to your content on your corporate website.
+Activity might be on social media, but those posts lead to your content on your website.
 So, how do you get to the next level?
 Here’s how:

 Explain your purpose

 You must explain your purpose—why you exist—and why you are worth an investment of time or money.
 If you don’t take the time to explain, the idea is diminished, the power of what it can enable is lost.
-The focus on purpose is heightened, and people expect more of all businesses.
-Who, you may ask?
-Customers are interested in seeing the organization behind the products and services they love, potential partners always make a stop at the corporate website, the media visits when researching a story, job seekers are a mainstay, communities where you operate seek assurance, and investors doing their due diligence—all look to the “corporate” website information.
+The focus on purpose is heightened, and people expect more of all organizations.
+What people, you may ask?
+Customers are interested in seeing the who and what behind the products and services they love.
+Potential partners always make a stop at the website, the media visits when researching a story, job seekers are a mainstay, communities where you operate seek assurance, and investors doing their due diligence—all look to the organizational, or corporate, website information.

 Showcase social impact